Set up OIDC Auth Applications¶

 In this document, the LDAP server presented is the one present in the StarlingX deploy, called Local LDAP server.
 This LDAP server runs in the controllers except for DC environments, where it runs only in the SystemController’s controllers.

-is packaged in the ISO and uploaded by default.
+The oidc-auth-apps is packaged in the ISO and uploaded by default.

 Configure OIDC Auth Applications¶